Check out the recent activities and accomplishments of former classmates.

 Brenda Murray (MM ’86) performed a concert at Meredith College on March 21, 2017 with Manny Laureano, the principal trumpet of the Minnesota Orchestra, conductor of the Bloomington Symphony Orchestra and the Minnesota Youth Orchestra.
 Brenda also performed on March 25, 2017 at Meredith College with alumna Lorraine Duso (MM ’87), Professor of Double Reeds at University of Central Arkansas and Oboe/English Horn of the Arkansas Symphony.

 John Musto (BM ’76, MM ’80) was recently appointed Coordinator of the DMA Program in Music Performance at the CUNY Graduate Center.
-Commissioned works include hischildren’s opera Rhoda and the Fossil Hunt, which will receive its premiere in fall 2017 with OnSite Opera, Chicago Lyric, and Pittsburgh Opera.
-He also commissioned a silence that speaks with Chanticleer, which will receive its premiere in July 2017, and Be Music, Night for soprano and piano with Lyric Fest, which had its premiere on April 2, 2017.
-John’s opera production performances included Bastianello with Rochester Lyric Opera in April 2016, The Inspector with the University of Houston in January 2017, and Later the Same Evening with Central City Opera, Northwestern University, University of South Carolina, and Opera Memphis.
+Commissioned works include his children’s opera Rhoda and the Fossil Hunt, which received its premiere in fall 2017 with OnSite Opera, Chicago Lyric, and Pittsburgh Opera.
+He also commissioned a silence that speaks with Chanticleer, which received its premiere in July 2017, and Be Music, Night for soprano and piano with Lyric Fest, which had its premiere on April 2, 2017.
+John’s opera production performances included The Inspector with the University of Houston in January 2017 and Later the Same Evening with Central City Opera, Northwestern University, University of South Carolina, and Opera Memphis.
 John’s performances in 2017 included the Gershwin Concerto with Greeley Philharmonic, a cabaret with his spouse Amy Burton at Café Sabarsky, a recital with Amy at Wave Hill, and Late Night with Leonard Bernstein (Music from Copland House).

 Anders Paulsson’s (MM ’86) first symphonic tone poem, Kumulipo Reflections, premiered in April 2017 with the Hawai’i Symphony Orchestra conducted by JoAnn Falletta and featuring vocalist Aaron D. Mahi.
 Celebrating the power of the ocean, Paulsson’s score “captures the timelessness and beauty of the Hawai’ian landscape and seascape, . . . a symphonic reflection of the Hawai’ian creation chant Kumulipo, presented and uplifted with the HSO to a new audience.”
 Anders is the cofounder and Artistic Director of Coral Guardians.
 Learn more here.

-Jack Perla’s (BM ’83, MM ’84) opera, An American Dream will be performed by the Studio Artists of Opera Maine in July 2017.
-The opera will also return to Opera Seattle in September, after receiving its world-premiere there in August 2015.
+Jack Perla’s (BM ’83, MM ’84) opera, An American Dream was performed by the Studio Artists of Opera Maine in July 2017.
+The opera also returned to Opera Seattle in September, after receiving its world-premiere there in August 2015.

 Neil Semer (BM ’83) gave master classes and lessons in Australia for the Melba Trust, Queensland Conservatorium, and Victorian ANATS in March 2017.
-This summer he will hold his 21st annual Neil Semer Vocal Institute in Germany.
-This year, his students are singing at the Metropolitan Opera, Bayreuth, Covent Garden, La Scala, Rome Opera, Frankfurt, Hamburg, Dresden, Leipzig, Canadian Opera, Vancouver, Calgary, Basel, Cologne, Baden-Baden, Komische Oper, Copenhagen, Mainz, Regensburg, and Michigan Opera Theatre.
+Over last summer he held his 21st annual Neil Semer Vocal Institute in Germany.
+Most recently he gave master classes for Hawaii Opera Theatre in January 2018.
+His students are singing at the Metropolitan Opera, Paris Opera, Bayreuth Festspiele, Covent Garden, and other opera houses this season.

-Thomas Michael Allen (MM ’91) has been appointed Assistant Professor of Voice at USC Thornton School of Music beginning in August 2017.
+Thomas Michael Allen (MM ’91) was appointed Assistant Professor of Voice at USC Thornton School of Music in August 2017.
 After previous seasons in which he appeared as a soloist with the Berlin Philharmonic and the Zurich Tonhalle Orchester, Thomas Michael Allen covered the third Knappe in Parsifal at the Bayreuth Festival and performed his first Wagner role (Kunz Vogelgesang) in Die Meistersinger von Nürnberg at the Komische Oper Berlin in October and November.
-He also performed the tenor roles in Purcell’s The Fairy Queen with Les Nouveaux Caractères on tour in France and returned to the Komische Oper as Arnalta in Barrie Kosky’s staging of L’incoronazione di Poppea in April, May, and June.
-He will sing the tenor solo in Britten’s War Requiem at the Berlin Philharmonie in June.
+He performed the tenor roles in Purcell’s The Fairy Queen with Les Nouveaux Caractères on tour in France and returned to the Komische Oper as Arnalta in Barrie Kosky’s staging of L’incoronazione di Poppea in April, May, and June.
+Thomas also sang the tenor solo in Britten’s War Requiem at the Berlin Philharmonie in June 2017. www.thomasmichaelallen.com

 Michael Dabroski (BM ’90) led the Vermont Mozart Festival in multiple performances as conductor, violinist, and lecturer this past year.
 The Vermont Mozart Festival provides fellowships to the most talented and promising young professional musicians seeking artistic training and entrepreneurial guidance.
 Lyceum Mozartiano de La Habana invited Michael to perform two all-Mozart violin recitals in Havana, Cuba, in February 2017.

-Marlon Daniel (BM ’93) made a debut in London at the Southbank Centre for the Chineke Foundation in the Royal Festival Hall and in the Africa Utopia Festival in August 2016.
-He conducted the Pazardzhik State Symphony Orchestra on September 21, 2016 and also conducted Ensemble Pi’s 13th Peace Project Concert: BLACK LIVES MATTER on November 11.
-Marlon was privileged to be guest lecturer at Yale University and is returning as a guest artist and lecturer at Columbia University Teachers College for the Diversity in Classical Music Project for Fall 2016–Spring 2017.
-Marlon is also making his debut with the Orquesta Sinfónica Nacional de Cuba (National Symphony Orchestra of Cuba) in April 2017.
+Marlon Daniel (BM ’93) made his debut with the Orquesta Sinfónica Nacional de Cuba (National Symphony Orchestra of Cuba) in April 2017.
 Marlon continues to work as the Artistic Director of the Bahamas National Symphony Orchestra (BNSO) workshop project and as the Music Director of Colour of Music Festival.
-He will also be the 2017 Saint-Georges International Music Festival Artistic and Music Director.
+He was also the 2017 Saint-Georges International Music Festival Artistic and Music Director.

 Mark Dix (MM ’95), violist of the Phoenix Symphony, received a 2017 Ford Musician Award for Excellence in Community Service from the League of American Orchestras.